kasra-hosseini/obspyDMT/README.rst

 Folder structure
 ----------------

 obspyDMT organizes the retrieved and processed data in a homogeneous way.
-Basically, when you want to run the code, you could specify a top-level folder path in which all the data will be organized:
+When you want to run the code, you can specify a top-level folder path in which all the data will be organized:

 ::